idexus/Sharp.UI/README.md

 ```

 ## Definition templates
-With `Def<T>` you can create templates depending on device idiom, platform or app theme
+With `Def<T>` you can create templates depending on device idiom, platform, or app theme

 ```cs
 new Def<VStack>(e => e